LeoJoaquinO/tienda_ecommerce/README.md

     *   Find your `joya-store` repository and click **"Import"**.

 2.  **Configure Environment Variables:**
-    *   This is the most important step for security.
-You'll see a section called **"Environment Variables"**.
-This is where you'll put your secret keys.
+    *   This is the most important step.
+In the "Environment Variables" section, add all of the following keys.
+The app will automatically use the database because these variables are present.
     *   **Database Variables:** Add the following keys, one by one, copying the values from your Vercel Postgres database page.
         *   `DB_HOST`: The host of your database.
         *   `DB_USER`: The username for your database.